samkravitz/kravitz.dev/_posts/2025-12-21-memory-layout-in-pokemon.md

 | 25  | 0x19 | Ice           |
 | 26  | 0x1A | Dragon        |

-Our water type Pokemon has `0x15`, which is the correct mapping.
+Our water-type Pokemon has `0x15`, which is the correct mapping.

 ## Writing to our Data Structure
 Our Vaporeon is cool and all, but I want my favorite Pokemon, Snorlax.
 If we could write values to this data structure, could I turn my Vaporeon into a Snorlax without having to go catch one?
 Sameboy provides this ability as well.
 Let's do it!